Jakelyne Oliveira

-Jakelyne de Oliveira Silva (born March 18, 1993 in Rondonópolis) is a Brazilian dancer, model and beauty pageant titleholder who was crowned Miss Brasil 2013 and represented her country at Miss Universe 2013 in Moscow, Russia.
+Jakelyne de Oliveira Silva (born March 18, 1993, in Rondonópolis) is a Brazilian dancer, model and beauty pageant titleholder who was crowned Miss Brazil 2013 and represented her country at Miss Universe 2013 in Moscow, Russia.
 In September 2020 she joined the cast of the reality show A Fazenda.

 Early life

 Oliveira is a model and student of Agricultural and Environmental Engineering.